qqqqyyy/FastUPSI/README.md

 ## Overview

-**Fast UPSI** implements *Updatable Private Set Intersection (UPSI)* protocols of ``Updatable Private Set Intersection from Symmetric-Key Techniques'' paper.
+**Fast UPSI** implements *Updatable Private Set Intersection (UPSI)* protocols as detailed in our [Eurocrypt 2026 paper](https://eprint.iacr.org/2026/438).
 Private Set Intersection (PSI) enables two mutually distrusting parties, each holding a private set of elements, to compute the intersection of their sets without disclosing any additional information.

-**Practical Performance:** We have implemented our UPSI protocols and benchmarked them against state-of-the-art PSI and UPSI protocols.
-By leveraging symmetric-key primitives, our implementation achieves orders-of-magnitude improvements over prior work, particularly when operating within high-bandwidth network environments.
+Our UPSI project addresses several key limitations of existing UPSI protocols:

+- **Symmetric-Key UPSI:** In existing UPSI protocols, the number of public-key operations scales with the number of items.
+Our UPSI project largely avoids public-key operations to achieve orders-of-magnitude improvements over prior work.

+- **Security Against Adaptive Inputs:** UPSI is a reactive functionality where inputs and outputs happen over many rounds of interaction.
+In the standard MPC security model, an adversary may choose inputs to subsequent rounds *adaptively*, based on its view of the protocol from previous rounds.
+Prior UPSI protocols use a strictly weaker security definition, and we identify several existing protocols which were proven secure in the selective setting, but are insecure against a semi-honest adversary that adaptively chooses inputs (see attacks in Section 2 of the [paper](https://eprint.iacr.org/2026/438)).
+Our UPSI project contains several protocols that are secure in the presence of adaptive inputs.

 > [!WARNING]
 > This repository is a research prototype written to demonstrate our UPSI protocol's performance and to showcase its capabilities.
 It is **NOT** intended to be considered as "production ready" and should only be used for experimental or research & development purposes.

 ### Protocol Descriptions

-We implement three UPSI protocols, each using different Affine Set Encoding (ASE) constructions with distinct trade-offs in efficiency, security, and functionality.
-See Section 6.1 of the paper for details.
+We implement three UPSI protocols, each using a different *Affine Set Encoding (ASE)* construction with different trade-offs in functionality, security, and efficiency.
+See Section 6.1 of the [paper](https://eprint.iacr.org/2026/438) for details.

 | Protocol | ASE Construction | Addition | Deletion | Security Against Adaptive Inputs |
 |:--------:|:----------------:|:--------:|:--------:|:--------------------------------:|